 1 onion, chopped

 75g baby corn, chopped

 200ml vegetable stock or a vegetable stock pot

 3cm (approx.) ginger, chopped

 1 tbsp vegetable oil

 - Heat a frying pan to medium heat and add the Quorn chicken pieces, cooking through.

-- Add the onion and ginger and cook on medium heat for a couple of minutes, until soft.
+- Add the onion and pepper, cook on medium heat for a couple of minutes until soft.

-- Add the mushrooms, pepper and frozen veg to the pan for a few minutes to cook.
+- Add the mushrooms and ginger to the pan for a few minutes to taste.

 - If you are serving with rice, begin cooking it as the curry simmers.
-You could also serve this with noodles if you like.
+You could also serve this with noodles if you prefer.